 - Now launch the Google play store and try to download the same application, doing which you faced the error code 495.

 It’s always recommended to select a VPN application carefully.
-You should check the number of downloads and user reviews in order to make sure you are having the best available application for your Android device.
+You should check the number of downloads and user reviews in order to make sure you are having the best available application for your Android device (top Android auto clicker for you).
 Otherwise, if you download a less reliable application, it may come up with its own problems.

 Reset all application preferences to fix Error Code 495